-For example, if your “why” is business critical, you’ll want to start sooner.
-“What” the idea needs to look like – statement, design or plan – influences how long it’ll take to produce.
+For example, if your “why” is business critical, you start sooner.
+“What” the idea needs to look like – statement, design or plan – influences how long it takes to produce.

-When you decide who’s in the team for idea generation, you need to work around their availability.
+When you decide who’s in the idea generation team, you work around their availability.
 Most people have “normal” jobs to do.
 You have to fit idea generation into their schedule.
-This can take time to do.
+This takes time to set up.
 Most people are busy, not sitting waiting for your invite.

 And finally, with external locations for idea generation, you need to book the venue.
-You need to match up when people can make it, and when the location can be booked.
+You need to match when people can make it to when it’s available.

 When turns ideas into actions

-When you say “when idea generation” is happening, it creates a sense of urgency and momentum.
+Deciding when idea generation is happening, creates urgency and momentum.

 It makes it real.

-It moves idea generation from a thought to a commitment to action.
+It moves idea generation from a thought to a commitment to act.
 You want action.
 Ideas need to drive actions.

-This commitment Is the driving force that turns ideas into actions.
+This commitment Is the driving force which turns ideas into actions.
 And it’s only when ideas happen that you see them fuel growth